 - People from mixed ethnic backgrounds are less likely to abstain and more likely to drink heavily compared to other non-white minority ethnic groups.

 - People from Indian, Chinese, Irish and Pakistani backgrounds on higher incomes tend to drink above recommended limits.

 - Frequent and heavy drinking has increased for Indian women and Chinese men.

 - Drinking among Sikh girls has increased, whilst second generation Sikh men drink less than first generations.

 The reasons for these variations in drinking patterns amongst minority ethnic groups are varied.
-Although patterns among some first generation minority ethnic groups resemble those from their country of origin, stress associated with migration among first generations has also been linked with increases in drinking, particularly among white ethnic groups.
+Patterns among some first generation minority ethnic groups resemble those from their country of origin.
+Stress associated with migration among first generations has also been linked with increases in drinking, particularly among white ethnic groups.
 The experiences of moving to a new country can be affected by a number of factors including access to education and employment, changes to socio-economic status and peer influences and lifestyle choices.

-In general, studies suggest that abstinence and low levels of drinking among non-white ethnic groups are associated with a strong ethnic identify, strong family and local community ties, continuing links with the host country and maintaining religious beliefs.
+In general, studies suggest that abstinence and low levels of drinking among non-white ethnic groups are associated with:

 Hurcombe et al, 2010

 - Lack of awareness amongst stakeholders that local young people’s service also supports young people misusing alcohol.